jakeoid/shiritori-san-discord-bot/README.md

 Shows you the known commands.

-##Moderator Usage.
+##Moderator.

 For usage on my server I simply checked if the user had the ability to ban users, through this I allow them the permission to run the commands.
-If this doesn't suit you simply change the value.
+If this doesn't suit you simply change the value to something more fitting of what you need!

 > !reroll